weaponsforge/my-phonebook/README.md

    docker compose -f docker-compose.dev.yml down docker compose -f docker-compose.prod.yml up
    ```
+4. Stop and delete all docker instances for a fresh start.
+   - > **NOTE:** Running this script will delete all docker images, containers, volumes, and networks.
+Run this script if you feel like everything is piling but do not proceed if you have important work on other running Docker containers.
+   - ```
+     sudo chmod u+x scripts/docker-cleanup.sh
+     ./scripts/docker-cleanup.sh
+     # Answer all proceeding prompts
+     ```
 5. Edit any of the files under the `/client` or `/server` directory after running step no. 2.2 and wait for their live reload on `http://localhost:3000` (client) and `http://localhost:3001` (server).
    ```
    # 2.1.
 Build the client and server containers for localhost development.